Learn How to Buy Repo Cars

 But all this comes at a premium.
 Knowing that the dealer bought the car at a repo auction does not change the fact that the dealer still wants the highest profit possible for the vehicle.
 The dealer had to pay for transport, repairs, detailing, titling and other fees, which will show up in the price tag.
 In the end, the repo autos on the lot sell at around the same rate as the other used vehicles, unless you are a savvy negotiator.

 You can find repossessed cars in your area and across the country with the tools and services available on the Internet.
 Many offer top quality vehicles like Ferraris and Hummers, as well as other items like boats, RVs and planes.

 Macomb notes that you should be wary of sites that demand payment before viewing the car in person.
 You should always inspect thoroughly before you buy, from any source.
 Once you are sure you have found the vehicle and the purchase price you want, buy that repo car with confidence, and save a bundle.

 You may even be able to save a bundle on insurance coverage, but that might take some research.
 Depending on the car, the state where you live, and the financing option you choose, different coverage may be required.
-You can get help with your car insurance search from an independent agent.
-Trusted Choice® independent agents work for consumers instead of for a parent company, and can get several quotes for you to compare before you buy.
+You can get help with your car insurance search from an independent insurance agent.
+Our independent agents work for consumers instead of for a parent company, and can get several quotes for you to compare before you buy.